LiveMethod/dribbble-conversion/README.md

 # dribbble-conversion
-Chrome extension to add percentage of viewers who liked as a stat on every dribbble shot.
+Chrome extension to append every dribbble shot with the percentage of viewers who liked it.